19 Canadian Wilderness Facts

 1. Canada has the most diverse weather in the world

-One of the best ways to see how different Canada is to drive or take a train through its national parks, like Banff and Jasper — some of the most beautiful and diverse wilderness areas in the country.
-The best time to go to these parks is in the summer when the weather is nice and the scenery is at its best.
+Canada has some of the most inspiring landscapes in the world.
+There are mountains, glaciers, prairies, tundra, forests, and more.
+One of the best ways to see Canada's varied scenery is to take a train across the country, or drive through its national parks, like Banff and Jasper in the Canadian Rockies.
+The best time to go to these parks is in the summer when the weather is pleasant, the lakes have thawed, and the snow has melted.

 2. Iceberg Alley is a highway for icebergs

 Iceberg Alley is off the coast of Newfoundland and Labrador.
 It is where some of the most impressive icebergs in the world can be found.
-These huge pieces of ice come from the Arctic glaciers.
+These huge pieces of ice come from Canada's Arctic glaciers and western Greenland glaciers.
 When they break off, they fall into the ocean and float south along the coast.
-You can take a tour from St. John's or a scenic drive along the coast to get to Iceberg Alley.
-April to June, when the ice is most active, is the best time to go.
+You can take an Iceberg tour from St. John's or Twillingate, or drive along the coast to get to Iceberg Alley.
+April to June is the best time to go as this is when the icebergs are more plentiful.

 3. Mount Logan Is the Tallest Peak In North America, after Denali